aaronbloomfield/pdr/labs/lab11/index.md

 In-lab
 ------

-### Introduction ###
+### The Traveling Salesperson ###

-You are going to implement a program that will find a solution to the traveling salesperson problem.
-This problem is known to be [NP-complete](http://en.wikipedia.org/wiki/Np-complete), which means that there is no known efficient solution to the problem, and it is believed that an efficient solution does not exist.
+You are going to implement a program that will find a solution to the [traveling salesperson problem](http://www-e.uni-magdeburg.de/mertens/TSP/TSP.html).
+This problem is known to be [NP-complete](http://en.wikipedia.org/wiki/Np-complete), which means that there is no known efficient solution to the problem.
 Thus, we will be implementing a rather inefficient solution -- a brute-force method that tries every possible path combination.

 The traveling salesperson problem is as described in lecture.
 In brief, you start from a given city (your "home" city), and have to travel to a number of other cities before returning home.
-There is a fixed cost between any two cities (miles traveled, dollars spent, time taken, etc.).
-The goal of this algorithm is to find the path that travels to each of the cities, in any order, and that has the minimum cost.
-Note that it is really a cycle, as you have to start and end in the same city.
-Also note that the direction you travel in the cycle does not matter, as the distance is the same.
+There is a fixed cost between any two cities (miles traveled, dollars spent, time taken, etc).
+The goal of this algorithm is to find the least costly path that travels to each of the cities, in any order.

-If you want more background on the Traveling Salesperson problem, you can see [here](http://www-e.uni-magdeburg.de/mertens/TSP/TSP.html).

 The world we have chosen is [Middle-Earth](http://en.wikipedia.org/wiki/Middle-earth), the location of J.R.R.
 Tolkien's Hobbit and Lord of the Rings books and movies.
-The middleearth.h and middleearth.cpp files, that you commented in the pre-lab, contain a class that will create a random 2-dimensional world.
+The middleearth.h and middleearth.cpp files contain a class that will create a random 2-dimensional world.
 The "randomness" means that it will pick a given number of cities (or places), and randomly place them in the "world".
 You can travel from any city to any other city, for a given cost (the distance).
 The city names are all from the books and movies, and can be seen at the beginning of the middleearth.cpp file -- there is a textual description in the code as to what all the places are.
 The randomness of the world means that cities that are nowhere near each other in the books/movies might be right next to each other in the random world.

 When your program is completed, you will need to specify five command-line parameters to execute the traveling salesperson problem.
 The parameters are, in order: